Director: Sandra A. Nierzwicki-Bauer

 The Darrin Fresh Water Institute also has research facilities on campus with the W.M.
 Keck Foundation Water Quality Laboratory.
 This New York State certified laboratory is equipped with state-of-the-art instrumentation to conduct sophisticated studies of water quality and the fate of pollutants.
 Analytical equipment for water and soil chemistry analyses and microscopy equipment to study interactions between organisms and substrates are components of this interdisciplinary research laboratory, located in the Materials Research Center.
 Recently, the Keck Lab is working collaboratively with Rensselaer’s Center for Polymer Synthesis on fuel cell research (a promising new technology in helping to meet the world’s energy needs).

 The Darrin Fresh Water Institute remains at the forefront of environmental activities at Rensselaer and continues to be a local, state, national, and international resource.
-Summer courses involving both classroom instruction and intensive field studies are held at the Lake George site.
+A semester of study at the Darrin Fresh Water Institute is offered each fall semester and consists of 16 credits of environmental courses, seminar and internship.
 Student participation in research activities at the Institute is encouraged through participation with individual faculty and student internships available each summer.
 We continue to integrate new and emerging bio and information technologies with traditional ecology methods for the study and preservation of freshwaters.
 The Institute’s research, education, and outreach activities are important contributions to advancing The Rensselaer Plan.
 More information on these activities can be found on the DFWI Web site, http://www.rpi.edu/dept/dfwi/, which also includes a “virtual tour” of the facilities at the Bolton Landing field station.